 In one study, children were given different instructions about the aim of a test that they were given.
 Some kids were told that solving certain problems would help them get better at studies, and other kids were told that they would be judged based on their results.
 In other words, half the kids received growth oriented instructions, and the other half received talent oriented instructions.
 Needless to say, the kids who were growth oriented did much better on the tests.

 People with growth mindsets are given feedback that is more process-oriented.
 After doing well on an English essay, a student might be congratulated by her teacher with, “Great job!
 Keep up the good work!”
-And if she does badly on a Math test, her teacher might say, “Study a little harder for the next one and you’ll do great!”
+And if she does badly on a maths test, her teacher might say, “Study a little harder for the next one and you’ll do great!”
 So she learns to associate effort with success, and feels that she can become good at anything with some hard work.

 Fixed mindset people, on the other hand, tend to have been told that they did well when they have succeeded, and that they weren’t any good at something when they have failed.
-So when a kid does well in a Math test, she hears, “Wow, How smart she is!”
+So when a kid does well in a maths test, she hears, “Wow, How smart she is!”
 Next week she doesn’t do well in an English test and hears from her teacher, “Maybe English isn’t your thing.
 It definitely doesn’t come naturally to you.”
-So she figures she’s good at Math and bad at English, and what’s more, she links success and failure to her ingrained “natural” ability.
+So she figures she’s good at maths and bad at English, and what’s more, she links success and failure to her ingrained “natural” ability.

-She begins focusing on quick results as opposed to a long-term process—but what happens when she does badly on a hard Math test down the line?
+She begins focusing on quick results as opposed to a long-term process—but what happens when she does badly on a hard maths test down the line?
 Will she be prepared to learn the right lessons from that experiences, and from other countless challenges that life will present?
 Unfortunately, it is not very likely.
 Such is the case with adults as well.

 “The key to pursuing excellence is to embrace an organic, long-term learning process, and not to live in a shell of static, safe mediocrity.”